MarynaMartseniuk/Professional-README-Generator-ch09/README.md

 ## Description
 ### Motivation to create this App was a wish to have a professional readme helper so that I can easy write README-files for my projects in a future.
-### I built this App because it had a lot coding challanges neede to be solved.
+### I built this App because it had a lot coding challanges needed to be solved.
 For me, as for a begginer, it was importent to get a new skills and got understanding that "I can do it!".
 ### This App hepls a developer to write a good-quality README-file.
 This App asks all necessary questions and in an order they should be answered so a developer will get a ready to use file at the end.
 This App saves time for developer to search on how README-file should look like.
 This App will keep the same style for all README-files.
 Using this App a developer should not worry about to forget anything.
 ### This project was interesting and usefull for me because, as a begginer, I learned how to use NodeJs, Inquirer package, Mardown syntax.